 - The brick paver labyrinth at Sorrento was installed in 1999.
 There has been a continued growing interest across the world in the labyrinth - its history, the meanings, personal experience as a practice for spiritual insight, and its expression in variety of forms.

-- Labyrinths have appeared in many cultures since ancient times and in Christian spirituality since the fourth century.
-We welcome you to our labyrinths as a walking meditation, a spiritual practice or simply an opportunity to calm the mind and enjoy peace, quiet and reflection.
+- We welcome you to our labyrinth as a walking meditation, a spiritual practice or simply an opportunity to calm the mind and enjoy peace, quiet and reflection.

 - A labyrinth is an ancient symbol that relates to wholeness.
 It combines the imagery of the circle and the spiral into a meandering but purposeful path.
 The Labyrinth represents a journey to our own center and back again out into the world.
 Labyrinths have long been used as meditation and prayer tools